OJASisLive/Bank-Management-System-Python-SQL/README.md

 # Latest Branch Info:
+The purpose of this branch is to shorten the code by referencing duplicate code blocks.

+# NOTE:
 I have successfully merged the "organize-the-code" branch into this branch.
 The former branch is deleted now.

 # Old Branch Information: